mygreentae/technical-tutorial/docs/index.markdown

 nav_order: 1
 permalink: /
 ---
-# CoquiTTS VITS Model in Marndarin Chinese
+# CoquiTTS VITS Model in Mandarin Chinese
 ## What does TTS mean?
 Text-to-speech (also known as TTS) synthesize speech from a given text input.
 The most notable TTS systems include Apple's Siri and Amazon's Alexa.
 This tutorial will be a guide to creating our own Chinese TTS model using CoquiTTS's recipe and pre-trained VITS model.